Johnfire45/UniReq/context.md

 - **Solution**: UniReq groups similar requests by structure
 - **Benefit**: Clear view of API endpoint coverage and unique patterns

-**Workflow**:
+**Enhanced Workflow**:
 1. Configure API testing tools to use Burp proxy
-2. Monitor UniReq for new API endpoints and methods
+2. Monitor UniReq for new API endpoints and methods with target host display
 3. Analyze request/response patterns for each unique endpoint
 4. Identify missing authentication, error handling, or edge cases
-5. Use filtering to focus on specific API areas
+5. Use smart export controls to document API coverage with full file paths

 ### Traffic Analysis